MichaelCurrin/badge-generator/docs/deploy.md

 For pushes to `master` branch only, the app will build to the `gh-pages` branch.
 This is used to deploy to the GitHub Pages site.

+### Linting

+The CI flow will run a lint step on the repo, without applying fixes.

+This will return an **error** status on non-zero error count.

+But it will **pass** quietly if there are only warnings.

+Perhaps this should modified to include the `--max-warnings 0` flag, to fail the step if there is at least one warning.
+For my own work, deploys on master and also contributors' PRs.

 ### Keeping assets across deploys

 A flag was added to the GH Actions workflow to keep existing files on `gh-pages` branch on each deploy